Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 Services

 Services enable communication between different pods within or outside the cluster.
-They provide a stable DNS name and IP address for each Pod to allow them access and interact with one another.
+They provide a stable DNS name and IP address for each Pod, enabling them to communicate with one another.

-Services ensure a Pod can always find—and communicate with—the Pod providing the functionality (such as image processing or web services) it requires even when a previous Pod (alongside its IP) has been deleted.
+Services ensure a Pod can always find and communicate with the Pod that provides the functionality (e.g., image processing or web services) it requires, even after a previous Pod (and its IP) has been deleted.

 • kubectl get services: Retrieves information about all the services running in the cluster.